near/docs/docs/local-setup/local-dev-testnet.md

 `Please enter the accountId that you logged in with: <asdfasdf>`

+Once you have entered your account ID, it will display the following message:

+`Missing public key for <asdfasdf> in default`
+`Logged in with masternode24`

+This message is not an error, it just means that it will create a public key for you.

 ## 3. Write the smart contract

 Your project is pre-seeded with a "Hello World" contract which you can deploy right away, so feel free to head to step 4.